kozec/sc-controller/docs/actions.md

 #### dpad8(up, down, left, right, upleft, upright, downleft, downright)
 Same as dpad, with more directions.

-### macro(key1, key2... [, pause])
-Available only for buttons.
-Emulates multiple keyboard (or button) presses.
-Pause, if used, has to be int or floating number and specifies delay between key being pressed and released.

 ### profile(name)
 Loads another profile